go-delve/delve/Documentation/cli/README.md

 ## whatis
-Prints type of an expression.
+Prints type of an expression or a type.

 	whatis <expression>
+	whatis <type name>